a7xsalvador/EVSP-CR/README.md

 ```

 ## Thesis Data
-The test datasets used in the experiments are available in the `data/` folder.
+The results of the implementation of the algorithm can be found in the folder `data`.

 ## License
 This code is distributed under the APACHE license.
 See the `LICENSE` file for more details.